Asabeneh/30-Days-Of-JavaScript/readMe.md

     </body
     </html
 ```
-You main.js file should be below all other scripts.
+Your main.js file should be below all other scripts.
 Watch out your exercise needs to understand this line.
 ![Multiple Script](./images/multiple_script.png)

 # Introduction to Data types